 The Pacific Planetary Health Initiative involves scientists from several US universities, as well as Pacific Island government officials and research partners.
 The project was conceived of by a core team (Golden, Gephart, Seto, McCauley, and Eurich) and funded by NSF in August 2018.
-The project began focusing on Kiribati, with hopes of expanding to other nations.
+The project began focusing on Kiribati, and is now expanding to other nations.

 Photo courtesy of Jacob Eurich